jamesgraves/rust-cookbook/CONTRIBUTING.md

 do not need comments.

 Examples should compile without warnings, clippy lint warnings, or panics.
 The code should be formatted by rustfmt.
-Hide all error boilerplate and parts of the sample that do not accomplish the subject of the example.

-Mark examples that depend on external systems with `no_run` or remove them if they are not required for the example.
+All code examples shall be complete, and can be run standalone.

+All examples shall be run via unit tests.
+Some examples that require external services (such as a running PostgreSQL database), require non-standard OS packages to be installed (PostgreSQL, Sqlite3) shall be excluded from the continuous integration testing.
+These examples should be marked as `no_run` for that code block, and instructions should be included for running the examples locally.

 Avoid inline comments, preferring explanation in the description.

 > ```rust
 > extern crate rand;